-6. It was this desire for the freedom of my people to live their lives with dignity and self-respect that animated my life, that transformed a frightened young man into a bold one, that drove a law-abiding attorney to become a criminal, that turned a family-loving husband into a man without a home, that forced a life-loving man to live like a monk.

-- (a) Which freedom did Mandela wanted his people to have?

-- Ans.
-He wanted them to be free from any kind of discrimination in their own country.
+- 6. It was this desire for the freedom of my people to live their lives with dignity and self-respect that animated my life, that transformed a frightened young man into a bold one, that drove a law-abiding attorney to become a criminal, that turned a family-loving husband into a man without a home, that forced a life-loving man to live like a monk. - (a) Which freedom did Mandela wanted his people to have? - Ans.
+He wanted them to be free from any kind of discrimination in their own country. - (b) What quality of Mandela's becomes apparent in these lines?

-- (b) From a law-abiding attorney, Mandela became a criminal.
-This change in him could be referred to as being 1

-- (i) necessary.

-- (ii) amusing.

-- (iii) ironic.

-- (iv) symbolic.